 Pre-requisites: Minimum grade of B- in NURS 8101.

 NURS 8103.
-DNP Project Implementation.
+DNP Project III: Implementation, Evaluation and Dissemination.
 3 Credit Hours.

-This is the final course in the series.
-Students incorporated previously acquired knowledge and skills to demonstrate integration of the advanced practice nurse role and successful execution of the Doctor of Nursing Practice (DNP) project.
-The project is derived from evidence-based research and evolves from a student-initiated area of interest, informed by coursework, the clinical practice experience and collaboration with a community partner.
-Project execution included evaluation and dissemination of the findings that includes a public presentation and scholarly paper.
+This is the final course in the DNP project series in which students incorporate previously acquired knowledge and skills to demonstrate successful implementation, evaluation, and dissemination of the Doctor of Nursing Practice (DNP) scholarly inquiry project.
+The project is derived from evidence-based research and evolves from a student-initiated area of interest, informed by coursework, clinical practice experience, and collaboration with a community partner.
+Project execution includes evaluation and dissemination of the findings, including a public presentation, poster presentation and scholarly paper.

 Level Registration Restrictions: Must be enrolled in one of the following Levels: Graduate.